 Pupils are taught about how to handle equipment and move safely within gymnastics and games.
 Within lessons there is an emphasis on pupils being able to achieve their personal best and building resilience.
 Pupils are taught how to play fairly, creating a sense of teamwork, friendship and respect.

 Staff are regularly given opportunities to take part in internal and external CPD opportunities (using a sports coach) to ensure that quality provision is continuous.
 Long term plans are used to set out units that are to be taught and ensure that the National Curriculum objectives and EYFS Goals are fully met.
 Within individual lessons the learning is differentiated in order to meet the needs of all pupils.

 Pupils are given opportunities to take part in activities outside of their normal physical education lessons.
 There are extra-curricular clubs for pupils to attend which have a focus on Brazilian Football, gymnastics and dance.
 Our midday supervisors also support the pupils to be physical and provide the pupils with guided games and resources during the lunchtime play.

-We are ‘PE Ready’ in KS1 at Holmwood School, meaning that we attend school in our PE kits ready to start each PE lesson.
-EYFS change into their PE kits; to be able to dress and undress independently is part of the EYFS curriculum.
-EYFS stage children come to school PE ready in the summer term.
+We are ‘PE Ready’ in KS1 and Early Years at Holmwood School, meaning that we attend school in our PE kits ready to start each PE lesson.